 #21 Collection20, Anderson Ranch 2017 ~ 8" x 10" ~ acrylic on canvas

-is a conceptual series using the paper airplane as metaphor I use for perspective?
+is a conceptual series using the paper airplane as metaphor for perspective & perception.

 You can filter any situation through your lens of beliefs.
-In other words, reality depends on your perspective.
-The filter you choose affects the world you see.
+In other words, reality depends on your perceptions and the filter you choose affects the world you see.
 Choosing a positive filter means living a life filled with opportunity.
 Choosing a negative filter means a life of limitations.
-How your perspective leads you to act or not act in a given situation is something you control.
+How your perceptions lead you to act or not act in a given situation is something you control.

 May the long time sun